jason-benz/OST_DSy-FileHub/README.md

 ![client-arch.png](./images/client-arch.png)
 ![client-runtime.png](./images/client-runtime.png)
 DotNet Blazor WebAssembly is based on a DotNet Runtime implemented in WebAssembly.
-The GUI parts of the application are translated into HTML5, while business logic implemented in C# runs on the runtime and therefore indirectly on webassembly.
+The GUI parts of the application are translated into HTML5, while business logic implemented in C# runs on the runtime and therefore indirectly on WebAssembly.

 ## Load Balancing
 Caddy is an easy to configure, free and open source load balancer.
 We have chosen it because of its simplicity.
 The load balancer is delivered directly with the frontend and listens on port 7070.
 To allow the load balancer to handle the service requests, all requests are made over this port.
 Caddy randomly selects a service instance (port 8080).
 Every second the health URI (dataservice) is checked.
 Since the load balancer does not automatically forward the requests in the event of an error, the requests are repeated on the client side.
 The new request is then routed to a running instance by Caddy.